 Getting to Piraeus Port from Downtown Athens

 Taking a cab from downtown Athens to Piraeus costs between 15 and 20 euros.
-While you can easily hail a cab from the city centre, or from the taxi ranks at Syntagma and Monastiraki, I’d advise you to download the BEAT taxi app.
-This way, you can ensure that you are charged the correct fare.
+You can easily hail a yellow cab from the city centre – you will see them everywhere!
+Similarly, there are taxi ranks at Syntagma and Monastiraki.

 How Far in Advance Should I Buy My Ferry Tickets?